NixOS/nixpkgs/doc/README.md

   }
   ```

-- Use [definition lists](#definition-lists) to document function arguments, and the attributes of such arguments.
+- Use [definition lists](#definition-lists) to document function arguments, and the attributes of such arguments as well as their [types](https://nixos.org/manual/nix/stable/language/values).
   For example:

   ```markdown
   # pkgs.coolFunction